autarch/houseabsolute.com/content/foss-donations/index.md

-# Support Dave Rolsky's FOSS work
+# Support Dave Rolsky's FOSS Work

 Hi, you're here (I assume) because you want to give me some money in support of my FOSS work.